 Have you noticed an increase in dry flakes with a new diet?
 Are you eating more sugar and carbs?
 This actually causes more problems with yeast, which leads to flaky, dry skin.
 Dairy and potatoes are the main culprits, so try to avoid these and other sugary treats if you can’t get rid of the flakes.

-2. Washing Your hair and Scalp
+2. Wash Your hair and Scalp

 Natural oils actually can cause more issues with sebaceous glands, so it’s best if you shower at least once a day.
 Oils and dead skin cells are the primary reasons why your head may experience more dry skin.